nvk747/training-material/topics/statistics/tutorials/papaa/tutorial.md

 {: .hands_on}

 >    *Check parameter descriptions*

->
-	Pancancer_Aberrant_Pathway_Activity_Analysis scripts/targene_pathway_count_heatmaps.py:
+> ### {% icon details %} Pancancer Aberrant Pathway Activity Analysis `targene_pathway_count_heatmaps.py` inputs
-      --genes                               comma separated string of HUGO symbols for target genes or targenes_list.csv file --path_genes                          comma separated string of HUGO symbols for all genes in the target pathway or path_genes.csv file
+>    - \--genes                               comma separated string of HUGO symbols for target genes or targenes_list.csv file
+>    - \--path_genes                          comma separated string of HUGO symbols for all genes in the target pathway or path_genes.csv file
-      --scores                              String of the location of classifier scores/alt_folder --x_matrix                            Filename of features to use in model --filename_mut                        Filename of sample/gene mutations to use in model --filename_mut_burden                 Filename of sample mutation burden to use in model --filename_sample                     Filename of patient/samples to use in model --filename_copy_loss                  Filename of copy number loss
+>    - \--scores                              String of the location of classifier scores/alt_folder
+>    - \--x_matrix                            Filename of features to use in model
+>    - \--filename_mut                        Filename of sample/gene mutations to use in model
+>    - \--filename_mut_burden                 Filename of sample mutation burden to use in model
+>    - \--filename_sample                     Filename of patient/samples to use in model
+>    - \--filename_copy_loss                  Filename of copy number loss
-      --filename_copy_gain                  Filename of copy number gain
+>    - \--filename_copy_gain                  Filename of copy number gain
-      --filename_cancer_gene_classification Filename of cancer gene classification table
+>    - \--filename_cancer_gene_classification Filename of cancer gene classification table

-      Output:
+{: .details}

+> ### {% icon comment %} Outputs
-      - Mutation, Copy Number, and Total Heatmaps (Gene by Cancer-type).
+>    - Mutation, Copy Number, and Total Heatmaps (Gene by Cancer-type).
-      - Calculates Mutations and copy number percentages of the genes in the and generates "pathway_mapper_percentages.txt" file.
+>    - Calculates Mutations and copy number percentages of the genes in the and generates "pathway_mapper_percentages.txt" file.
-      - Summarizes mutation, copy, and total counts per sample by targene pathway and generates "path_events_per_sample.tsv" file
+>    - Summarizes mutation, copy, and total counts per sample by targene pathway and generates "path_events_per_sample.tsv" file
-      - Log
+>    - Log
-      - mut_df.pdf
+>    - mut_df.pdf
-      - copy_df.pdf
+>    - copy_df.pdf
-      - combined_df.pdf
+>    - combined_df.pdf
-      - pathway_mapper_percentages.txt"/>
+>    - pathway_mapper_percentages.txt
-      - path_events_per_sample.tsv"/>
+>    - path_events_per_sample.tsv
-{: .hands_on}
+{: .comment}

 ## **targene_summary_figures**
 This step generates plots summarizing various analysis, including heatmaps for distribution of aberrant events across tumors, distirbution of predictions at variant level,summary distribution of PTEN variants R130X and R233X.